 Is Reheating Cooked Chicken Dangerous?

 Before you reheat that leftover chicken meat, make sure you know how to do it safely.
-Make sure you know when and how the chicken was originally prepared.
+You'll need to know when and how the chicken was originally prepared.

 Follow these simple rules when reheating chicken meat to avoid making yourself or anyone else ill.

 Do not allow cooked chicken to become contaminated by raw meat.
 Cooked meats should always be stored separately from raw meats.
-If possible, keep raw meats on a lower shelf in the refrigerator than cooked meats and keep cooked meat covered.
+If possible, keep raw meats on a lower shelf in the refrigerator than cooked meats and keep all meat tightly covered.

 Don't waste a bite of that delicious roasted chicken!
 Reheat cooked meat thoroughly.
 It should be piping hot throughout, meaning at least 75°C/165°F all the way through.